ral-facilities/ldap-jwt-auth/README.md

 | `OIDC_PROVIDERS__{provider_name}__SCOPE`                   | The claims (listed in the `GET` response of the `/oidc_providers` endpoint) the API client should request from the OIDC provider (i.e. email etc) when obtaining an OIDC ID token for the `/oidc_login/{provider_id}` endpoint. | No                                | `openid email`                                            |
 | `OIDC_PROVIDERS__{provider_name}__USERNAME_CLAIM`          | The username claim to get from the OIDC ID token payload to check against the list of active user emails.                                                                                                                       | No                                | `email`                                                   |

+### Users configuration file

+The `users_config.yaml` file at the root of the project directory contains the schema of users with access to the system through SSO OIDC and/or LDAP authentication.
+The format of the file follows that of `users_config.example.yaml`.
+Roles are defined at the top of the file, with optional `userIsAdmin` boolean flags which indicate **scigateway** admin functionality.
+Below, users are defined with username, email, and role values.
+Each user must have at least a username or email for authentication.
+If no role is configured, their role will default to `default`.

+**Please note** Admin functionality within IMS is derived strictly from the user's role only.

 ### How to add or remove a user from the system

-The `users_config.yaml` file at the root of the project directory contains the schema of users with access to the system through SSO OIDC and/or LDAP authentication.
-This means that you can add or remove a user from the system by adding or removing their username/email in the `users_config.yaml` file.
-You can also define a user's role in their schema, roles can be defined at the top of the `users_config.yaml` file.
-See `users_config.example.yaml` for an example yaml structure.
-The `userIsAdmin` flag in the example file, relates to **scigateway** admin functionality, it has no relation to any admin functionality within IMS, that functionality is derived from the user's role only.
+You can add or remove a user from the system by adding or removing the nested block with their username/email in the `users_config.yaml` file.

 **PLEASE NOTE** Changes made to the `users_config.yaml` file using vim do not get synced in the Docker container because it changes the inode index number of the file.
 A workaround is to create a new file using the